ccano/cc2223/session4/README.md

 # Intro to containers orchestrators

 Although you can certainly manage research workflows that use multiple containers manually, there are a number of container orchestration tools that you may find useful when managing workflows that use multiple containers.
+Also running containers in production is tough: what happens if the containers die?
+How do you scale across several machines?
+Container orchestration solves this problem.
+Tools like Kubernetes, Swarm, Nomad, and ECS all help solve this problem, all in slightly different ways.

+The general idea is that you have “managers” who receive expected state.
+This state might be “I want to run two instances of my web app and expose port 80.”
+The managers then look at all of the machines in the cluster and delegate work to “worker” nodes.
+The managers watch for changes (such as a container quitting) and then work to make actual state reflect the expected state.

 We won’t go in depth on using these tools in this lesson but instead briefly describe a few options and point to useful resources on using these tools to allow you to explore them yourself.

-- Docker Compose
-- Singularity Compose
-- Kubernetes
-- Docker Swarm

-Use of container orchestration tools for research workflows is a relatively new concept and so there is not a huge amount of documentation and experience out there at the moment.
-You may need to search around for useful information or, better still, contact your friendly neighbourhood RSE to discuss what you want to do.

 **Docker Compose**